Nano-Logic/nano-electron/README.md

 # Electron Framework VERSION 2.0
 - The Following project has been created and is currently owned by the Ms, INC and its following subsection NanoLogic.
-  Any attempts to make copy of the following codes, reproduce or publish without correct authorization by its handlers will result in ©copyright.
+  Any attempts to reproduce or publish without correct authorization by its handlers will result in ©copyright.
   The Electron Framework is property of NanoLogic and its subsidiaries, must purpose for modification is allowed as its own custom regeneration of elements.

 Private Repository for Experimenting Reasons &amp; Useful copied code to not be shared outside collab members.